Chapter 10 BWV 94 Was frag ich nach der Welt?

 Here the wafts of triplets with the flute and violins dancing with each other have a double purpose.
 Certainly they suggest the bliss that is to be found in the protective arms of Jesus.
-But it is equally possible that they suggest the ephemeral drifts of smoke explicitly referred to in the bass aria.
+But it is equally possible that they picture the ephemeral drifts of smoke explicitly referred to in the bass aria.
 It is not unknown for Bach to take an image or metaphor from one stanza and use it in the setting of a different movement.
-He viewed his compositions as a whole, each indispensible movement linked to the others, thus forming an integrated and unified totality.
+He viewed his compositions as a whole, each indispensable movement linked to the others, thus forming an integrated and unified totality.

-The observant listener will note that structurally this chorale is rather stilted and predictable, a succession of two bar phrases.
-Bach is often willing to make quite radical alterations to the chorale's structure when it suits his purpose, frequently even altering the time signatures.
+The observant listener will note that this chorale is structurally rather stilted and predictable, a succession of two bar phrases.
+Bach is often willing to make quite radical alterations to the chorale's structure when it suits his purpose, frequently even altering time signatures.
 But here he is content to retain the short musical proclamations and insert them, seemingly randomly, into the swirling concerto texture which both accompanies and separates them, unstoppably swirling along with its infectiousness.
 These short segments of chorale melody may also explain the minimum usage of the three lower voices which here play little more than a supporting role.

 Rolling triplets are frequently found in movements expressing great joy.
 Here the text asks the rhetorical question, what do I want of the world's treasures when Jesus is the world to me?----You are my pleasure and my peace.
-The cheerful writing certainly suggests pleasure and jubilation although Bach would certainly have had in mind the joy of the redeeming power of Jesus rather than that of the worldly pleasures of wealth and fame.
+The cheerful writing certainly suggests pleasure and jubilation although Bach would have had in mind the joy of the redeeming power of Jesus rather than that of the worldly pleasures of wealth and fame.
 The keen listener will notice the apposition of groups of four semiquavers with the triplets, possibly itself a subtle musical polarisation of the earthbound and divine pleasures.

 The analytical student will notice that while the chorale phrases limit Bach to the tonic and dominant keys (D and A majors) Bach manages to touch lightly upon three minor keys (B, E and F#) in the ritornello sections.
 The fleeting minor modes in no way moderate the music's uplifting message, merely offering touches of colour in the harmony.

-This text is about the impermanence of the world and the steadfastness of Jesus.
+This text focuses upon the impermanence of the world and the steadfastness of Jesus.
 The allusion is to the ephemeral nature of smoke and shadow acting as a metaphor for the transient world of mortality.
 Bach uses a similar idea in the soprano aria from C 64 (vol 1, chapter 32) which has a very similar text with the rising and dissipating puff of smoke clearly portrayed in violin swirls.

 But we know that Bach almost never repeats himself and even the same allusion is given quite different musical treatment.
 This time it is the rootedness of the Christian confidence in Christ rather than the fleeting smoke and shadow upon which Bach chooses to concentrate.
-The opening continuo bars swoop down to low notes symbolizing ideas of strength and permanence.
+The opening continuo bars swoop down to low notes symbolizing images of strength and permanence.